 In some ways, the term anorexia nervosa is a misnomer, because the affected individual's appetite and craving for food are usually preserved.
 Nevertheless, the individual will actively counter the feelings of hunger with disordered thinking, leading to self-imposed starvation.
 The threshold for defining the amount of weight loss considered to be serious enough to qualify for the diagnosis of anorexia nervosa is computed on the basis of the Metropolitan Life Insurance tables or pediatric growth charts.
 A body mass index less than or equal to 17.5 kg/m2 (calculated as weight in kilograms/height in meters2) represents an alternative guideline accepted by many researchers.
 Nevertheless, these standards are only suggested guidelines, and clinicians should also consider the individual's body build and weight history.

 Lifetime prevalence rates for anorexia nervosa in females are approximately 0.5–1.0, or 1 in 100–200 individuals.
-Many more individuals exhibit symptoms that do not meet the ...
+Many more individuals exhibit symptoms that do ...